ozcelikahmet/sampleGetir-project/README.md

 2. apkAppPath=src/test/java/apps/sampleGetir.apk -> It stores application path.
 3. deviceName=androidEmulator -> It is android emulator name.
 4. platformName=android -> It is android emulator platform name.

+- "bug-reports" file stores details for the bugs.